Percy Loraine: Diplomatic career

 He first served in the Middle East, at the British missions in Istanbul and Tehran, where he was Envoy Extraordinary and Minister Plenipotentiary 1921–26, before being posted in Rome, Peking, Paris and Madrid.
 He took part in the 1919 Paris Peace Conference which was held following the end of World War I, before being sent as minister in Tehran and then Athens.

 In 1929, he was appointed as High Commissioner for Egypt and the Sudan.
 However, his policy of allowing King Fuad I to control the government led to his removal in 1933.

 He became close to Turkish President Mustafa Kemal Atatürk while serving in Ankara, which improved the relations between the two countries.
 While ambassador, Loraine visited Atatürk on his deathbed and later gave a BBC broadcast paying tribute to Atatürk on the 10th anniversary of his death.

 He was the last British ambassador to Italy before the start of World War II.
 On 10 June 1940, Loraine was presented with the Italian declaration of war on the United Kingdom by Galeazzo Ciano, the Italian Minister of Foreign Affairs; Loraine "did not bat an eyelid", as Ciano recorded in his diary.

 Loraine was reputedly nicknamed 'pompous Percy' by his staff.
 Winston Churchill did not seek his advice on Middle Eastern matters during the war, and he retired from public life.

 Later life

 Loraine retired from his diplomatic career in 1940.
 He took an interest in horse racing and thoroughbred horse breeding: his horse Darius won the 2000 Guineas in 1954.
 He worked for the Jockey Club on the introduction of photo-finish cameras to racing.

 He died at his London home on 23 May 1961 aged 80.
 He had no children and the baronetcy became extinct.

 Honours

-Loraine was appointed a Privy Counsellor in 1933, a CMG in 1921, KCMG in 1925 and GCMG in 1937.
+Loraine was appointed a Privy Counsellor in 1933, a CMG in the 1921 Birthday Honours, promoted to KCMG in the 1925 Birthday Honours and again to GCMG in the 1937 Coronation Honours.